krzemienski/awesome-from-stars/README.md

 * [icopy-site/awesome](https://github.com/icopy-site/awesome): collection of awesome lists
 * [simonecorsi/awesome](https://github.com/simonecorsi/awesome): 😎 Automatically generated list of ordered projects I've starred over the years!
 You can do your own using my action linked below!
 * [sindresorhus/awesome](https://github.com/sindresorhus/awesome): 😎 Awesome lists about all kinds of interesting topics
+* [ai-boost/awesome-a2a](https://github.com/ai-boost/awesome-a2a): Agent2Agent (A2A) – awesome A2A agents, tools, servers & clients, all in one place.
 * [jinwchoi/awesome-action-recognition](https://github.com/jinwchoi/awesome-action-recognition): A curated list of action recognition and related area resources
 * [sdras/awesome-actions](https://github.com/sdras/awesome-actions): A curated list of awesome actions to use on GitHub
+* [EvoMap/awesome-agent-evolution](https://github.com/EvoMap/awesome-agent-evolution): A curated list of AI Agent evolution, memory systems, multi-agent architectures, and self-improvement projects. | evomap.ai
 * [andyrewlee/awesome-agent-orchestrators](https://github.com/andyrewlee/awesome-agent-orchestrators): List of agent orchestrators
 * [VoltAgent/awesome-agent-skills](https://github.com/VoltAgent/awesome-agent-skills): A curated collection of 1000+ agent skills from official dev teams and the community, compatible with Claude Code, Codex, Gemini CLI, Cursor, and more.
 * [heilcheng/awesome-agent-skills](https://github.com/heilcheng/awesome-agent-skills): Tutorials, Guides and Agent Skills Directories